 Next enter your DMR ID – this is the ID issued to you by radioid.net.
 You are allowed 2 DMR IDs by the issuing authority.
 Hence the need for the “hotspot extension #” – this uniquely identifies each “hotspot” that you own – you can have multiple hotspots each made unique by the 2 digit extension.
 You can leave “DMR Timeslot” and “DMR Color Code” at the defaults unless you fully understand their purpose and have reason to change them.

 At this point you can tap “Save” at the top right corner of the Setup Screen to send the configuration to your ClearNode.
-If you are enabling or disabling the Digital Bridge ClearNode must reboot to enable the new services.
+Your ClearNode will reboot as it sets up the digital mode services.

-After ClearNode reboots you are ready to start connecting to Talk Groups – we’ll use the Brandmeister Talk Groups in this example.
+After ClearNode reboots let it settle for a couple of minutes to be sure authentication has completed.
+You are now ready to start connecting to Talk Groups.
+We will use the Brandmeister Talk Groups in this example.
 Once your ClearNode is back up and running and you are on the Node Detail screen, tap on the “ADD CONNECTION OUT” link to activate the remote node catalog/history screen.
 Tap the digital icon at the bottom of the screen to chose Talk Groups already in your catalog.

 The catalog for Digital is subdivided according to the DMR Network Host you selected in the Digital Setup section.
 Only the Talk Groups appropriate for your selected network will be displayed in the table.
 You may manually enter a new Talk Group by tapping the “+” icon in the top right corner.